-There are actually several ways that you can get to the System Recovery Options, and the method you choose will depend on your situation.
+There are actually several ways that you can get to the System Recovery Options, and the method you choose will depend on your situation.- If your system will still attempt to start Windows, then you can attempt to access the System Recovery Options from your hard disk.

-• If Windows won’t start at all, you can access the System Recovery Options by booting from the Windows 7 DVD.
+- If Windows won’t start at all, you can access the System Recovery Options by booting from the Windows 7 DVD.

-• If you have created a System Repair Disc, you can boot from that disk as well and access the System Recovery Options.
+- If you have created a System Repair Disc, you can boot from that disk as well and access the System Recovery Options.
 (I’ll cover the creation of a System Repair Disc next time.)

 For example, let’s suppose that your system will still attempt to start Windows, but it fails to complete the boot-up process.
 To access System Recovery, you will need to first power down the system and then turn it back on.
 After the system boots up and as soon as you hear the beep that signals the beginning of the Windows boot, press and hold the [F8] key.